pragma-/Plang/doc/README.md

     MapConstructor ::= "{" {(IDENT | String) ":" Expression}* "}"

 A `Map` is a collection of key/value pairs.
 Map keys must be of type `String`.
-Map values can be any type. *TODO: Optional interface syntax to ensure that maps contain specific key, as well as values of a specific type.*
+Map values can be any type.

 For more details see: